ShimaTaku818/R-as-GIS-for-Economists/docs/SpatialInteractionVectorVector.md

 ### st_intersects()

 This function identifies which `sfg` object in an `sf` (or `sfc`) intersects with `sfg` object(s) in another `sf`.
-For example, you can use the function to identify which well is located within which NRD. `st_intersects()` is the most commonly used topological relations, and it is the default topological relation used when performing spatial subsetting and joining, which we will cover later.
+For example, you can use the function to identify which well is located within which county. `st_intersects()` is the most commonly used topological relation.
+You may not find yourself using `st_intersects()`, but it is important to understand what it does as it is the default topological relation used when performing spatial subsetting and joining, which we will cover later.

 ---